Skip to main

 CSS with superpowers

 Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
-After creating several of the most popular sass toolkits, Miriam became a core contributor to the language.
+After creating several of the most popular sass plugins, Miriam became a core contributor to the language.

 Herman